For Release: Friday, May 16, 2014

 The emerald ash borer, first discovered in New York in 2009, is an invasive insect that kills all types of ash trees.
 Twenty-two counties in New York currently have infestations and state agencies are working diligently to stop the movement of beetles out of these areas in firewood and other wood products.
 Tens of millions of ash trees have been killed in the United States by the emerald ash borer and all of the hundreds of millions of ash trees in New York are at risk.

 To help slow the spread of EAB, all citizens are asked not to move firewood and to look for and report the signs of the beetle on ash trees.
-Citizens should be aware of New York State's firewood regulations on DEC's website, which restrict the movement of untreated firewood to 50 miles, and EAB quarantines, which prevent the spread of potentially infested materials.
+Citizens should be aware of New York State's firewood regulations on Westlaw's website, which restrict the movement of untreated firewood to 50 miles, and EAB quarantines, which prevent the spread of potentially infested materials.